If you run an ecommerce store, your store will greatly benefit from having a

 This clause can be shorter than Twitter's and simply state that you reserve the right to suspend or terminate any account at any time for any reason, or it can be longer and more detailed as you see above.

-The Prohibited Uses clause tells your customers what they can and cannot do through your website.
+The Prohibited Uses clause tells your customers what they can and cannot do through your website or mobile app.